FedEx Express Flight 1406: Flight

 At 5:49 am the aircraft was on approach to Stewart International Airport, where airport fire services prepared for the DC-10 to land on Runway 27.
 The aircraft successfully landed at the airport at 5:54 am and turned onto a taxiway, where it came to a stop for the fire services to engage.
 The crew and the employees tried to evacuate the aircraft, but the doors and cockpit windows could not be opened because the fuselage was still pressurized.
 The captain then de-pressurized the aircraft and all occupants then exited safely; the flight crew through a cockpit window and the passengers through one of the forward fuselage cabin doors.
 The fire crews found the cargo prevented them from accessing the source of the smoke from inside the cabin and forty minutes after the aircraft landed the fire burned through the fuselage skin; the fire was extinguished four hours after the aircraft landed.
 All five people on board survived, though two members of the flight crew received minor injuries.

 Investigation

-Because the fire damage was extensive, a National Transportation Safety Board (NTSB) investigation was unable to find a source of ignition.
+Because the fire damage was extensive, the National Transportation Safety Board (NTSB) investigation was unable to find a source of ignition.
 On 22 July 1998, the NTSB released its report, concluding, "the probable cause of this accident was an in-flight cargo fire of undetermined origin".